mattrips/scratchPad/ProtocolConformance 200703.md

 [^2]: What about tuples and [SE-0283](https://github.com/apple/swift-evolution/blob/master/proposals/0283-tuples-are-equatable-comparable-hashable.md)?

 ## 1.1 Creation of a Conformance
-The substance of a conformance is not declared.
-It is created in response to a named concrete type being conformed to a protocol.
-The set of witnesses that is the conformance inferred from the context.

-A concrete type is declared to conform to a protocol in one of two ways.
+A named concrete type is declared to conform to a protocol in one of two ways.
 A non-generic concrete type is directly declared to conform to a protocol.
 A concretization of a generic type is implicitly declared to conform to a protocol based on the pattern established by the generic type's declaration and extensions.

 ><sub>***Conretization of a Generic Type**
 >A concretization of a generic type is a specialized version of the generic type formed by replacing the generic type's type parameters with concrete type arguments.
 A generic type may specify that its concretizations will conform, or conditionally may conform, to one or more protocols, which establishes a pattern for protocol conformance.
 When a concretization is formed, its protocol conformances are determined by that pattern.*</sub>

-The syntactic declaration, `T: P`, that type `T` conforms to protocol `P` is separate and distinct from the determination of the conformance associated with the
+The syntactic declaration, `T: P`, that type `T` conforms to protocol `P` is separate and distinct from the determination of the set of witnesses that is the protocol conformance.
+The substance of a conformance is not declared.
+It is created in response to a named concrete type being conformed to a protocol.
+The set of witnesses that is the conformance inferred from the context.

 For a type `T` to conform to a protocol `P`, `T` must be declared to conform to